 Understanding the surgery

 An incision will be made on the back side of the ear.
 Next, cartilage and skin will be removed or altered so that the appearance of the ear is improved.
-In some instances, Dr. Mirabile or Dr. Hsu will trim and shape the cartilage into a more desirable shape and then pin it back to the head.
+In some instances, Dr. Mirabile and Dr. Hsu will trim and shape the cartilage into a more desirable shape and then pin it back to the head.
 In other cases, no cartilage will need to be removed and sutures can be used to bend the cartilage into a more visually pleasing position.
 After the desired ear shape and position are achieved, a head dressing will be placed to protect the new ear position.

 How do I prepare for an otoplasty?